Lyttelton Harbour: History

+The road tunnel between Lyttelton and Christchurch opened in 1964, after having been discussed for more than 100 years.
+The tunnel cost £2.7 million to build and was said to be among the most modern in the world.
+At 1944m long, it was then New Zealand's longest road tunnel.

+Lyttelton port

+In 1877 the Lyttelton Harbour Board (now Lyttelton Port Company) started building an inner harbour, and in 1895 the Union Steamship Company of New Zealand started a steamship service on the 200 nmi route to Wellington with the steamer Penguin.
+From 1907 it was worked with turbine steamships and from 1933 it was named the "Steamer Express".

-However, in 1962 New Zealand Railways started the Interislander ferry service on the 55 nmi route between Picton and Wellington.
+In 1962 New Zealand Railways started the Interislander ferry service on the 55 nmi route between Picton and Wellington.
 This competing service not only offered a shorter crossing but also used diesel ships that had lower running costs than the Union Company's turbine steamers.
 The wreck of the Steamer Express TEV Wahine in 1968 was a setback for the Lyttelton service but the Union Company introduced a new ship, TEV Rangatira, in 1972.
 She lost money, survived on a Ministry of Transport subsidy from 1974 and was withdrawn in 1976, leaving the Interislander's Picton route to continue the ferry link between the two islands.